dgaydukov/cert-aws/files/sa.md

 HA vs FT
 * HA (High availability) - system can recover with short downtime
-* FT (fault tolerance) - system continue provide services even in case of failures
+* FT (fault tolerance) - system continue provide services even in case of failures.
+You build FT by introducing redundancy.

+Availability vs. Durability on ebs example
+* Availability - ebs available 99.9% time, but in case of AZ failure it won't be available (cause ebs is linked to subnet/AZ).
+But when AZ becomes again available your data won't be lost.
+* Availability - ebs 99.9% durable, that means if you have 1000 volumes you can expect to lose 1 volume per year.

 ### Services
 ###### Corretto